Lagna

 In Vedic Astrology Jyotiṣa, the Lagna (') or Hour Marker, is the first moment of contact between the soul and its new life on earth in Jyotiṣa.
 Lagna's Rashi and Nakshatra represents the "Atman" (Soul) of an Individual Person while the Lagna Lord which represents the Ruler of the Horoscope absorbs the traits and qualities of that specific Rashi & Nakshatra.

+Astronomically, the Lagna corresponds to the portion of the zodiac intersecting the eastern horizon at a given moment, and it marks the beginning of the first house (bhāva) in a natal chart.
+The remaining houses are then enumerated sequentially from this point.
+In Jyotiṣa, the Lagna is considered a foundational element of horoscope interpretation, as it provides the framework for assessing planetary placements, house significations, and their interrelationships.
+Classical astrological literature emphasizes the central role of the Lagna and its ruling planet in the overall analysis of a birth chart.

 Beliefs and functions

 One's Hour Marker, or Lagna, is the degree of the rāśi and nakshatra specifically the nakshatra pada which is either rising on the eastern horizon (Udaya Lagna) or setting in the western horizon (Godhuli Lagna) depending on the sunrise or sunset astrological tradition at the time of one's birth.

 Udaya lagna - The Most Effective Point

 The Most Effective Point (MEP) of the Hour Marker - Lagna, is that point of the zodiacal belt that coincides with the position of the horizon at the time of birth, for a given place of birth.

 This is more specifically called the Udaya Lagna to differentiate it from charts in which other points are used to determine the first house of the horoscope (see below.)
 The Udaya Lagna is the most important factor that plays an influential role within the natal chart.

 This Udaya Lagna also frequently referred to as Lagna will show what is the reality that will happen to a person in his real life and also the characteristics of that Lagna's Rasi and Nakshatra will be impressed upon the person or event being born affecting his character, behaviour, personality and also individuality in a very influential way.

 This sign known as the Udaya Lagna can be considered the first house of the horoscope, and the enumeration of the other houses follows in sequence through the rest of the signs of the zodiac.
 In this way, the Lagna does not only delineate the rising sign, but also all the other houses in the chart.